Commercial Roof Maintenance During the Winter Months

 A good comparison is water pipes.
 Frozen pipes don’t leak, but once they thaw, the water creates enormous pressure that can cause even metal pipes to expand and burst.

 Commercial roofs are very similar to water pipes.
 When everything is frozen, you don’t have much to worry about.
-Once thawing begins, the chance for leaks increases exponentially.
+Once thawing begins, the chance of leaks increases exponentially.

 This can be a difficult, if not impossible, task during a Minnesota winter.
 While commercial roofs are designed to drain year-round, winter presents some serious challenges.
 Plummeting temperatures after a wet snowfall can cause drains and downspouts to freeze up, blocking drainage when thawing occurs.